Last updated 7th July, 2018

 The case of James Bulger is an isolated one but it has raised some very important questions regarding the criminal justice system and its approach to child criminals.
 Such cases understandably horrify and highlight significant points regarding juvenile crime and justice; however, overall there has been a decrease in youth crime in the last 10 years.

 Reports from the Prison Reform Trust highlight a 72% decrease in the number of crimes carried out by children since 2005-2006 and a significant drop in the number of children being held in custody.
-An improvement in these statistics has been attributed to an increase in community based solutions for children committing crime such as restorative justice programs and intervention programs designed to prevent child crime and steer children onto a better path.
+An improvement in these statistics has been attributed to an increase in community-based solutions for children engaging in criminal behaviors such as restorative justice programs and intervention programs designed to prevent child crime and steer children onto a better path.

-Children who commit very serious crimes are rare however they do happen and history shows us they are not necessarily a new phenomenon.
-The challenge of the juvenile justice system is how to appropriately deal with such children in a manner which adequately provides punishment for their crime but recognises they are still children.
+Children who commit severe crimes are rare however they do happen and history shows us they are not necessarily a new phenomenon.
+The challenge of the juvenile justice system is how to appropriately deal with such children in a manner which adequately provides punishment for their crime but recognizes they are still children.
 An intervention and assessment is required to understand their motives and their psychology in order to ensure rehabilitation and support for their return to society.

-From Playground To Prison: The case for reviewing the age of criminal responsibility
+- Barnardo’s.
+From Playground To Prison: The case for reviewing the age of criminal responsibility.
+PRU Report

 - The Independent,.
 (1995).
 A Child Murdered By Children.